freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 690.1

-I see several mistakes.
+It looks good, but there's a few mistakes.
 You can change a value like this:

 ```sql
 UPDATE table_name SET column_name=new_value WHERE condition;